umbraco/UmbracoDocs/Tutorials/Custom-Error-Pages/index.md

         ...
     ```

-3. Create the redirect pages from 1. step as regular content nodes in the back office.
+3. Create the redirect pages from 1. step as regular content nodes in the backoffice.
 They should neither appear in navigation menus or sitemaps.
 In this example you would create under root node `Statuscodes` with a subnode `500`.
 4. Update the `Configure`method in file `Startup.cs`

     ```csharp